 Ayn Rand’s work occupies interesting places in both politics and philosophy.
 For the most part, philosophers see her work as ideology, not a true philosophy.
 Politicians likewise view her stance as ideological, rather than truly political.
 As a result, there are many ways a person might choose to apply or access her ideas.
 Since Rand’s concepts are broad in scope, her views sometimes intersect with ideologies that share certain assumptions.

 Common themes are the most likely reason that Westerners, even Christians, will find themselves using Ayn Rand’s material.
 Her objectivism shares some assumptions with generic political conservatism.
 Therefore, some of her conclusions and arguments will be echoed by those with similar interests.
-Just because Rand was an atheist does not mean her all her beliefs were untrue; Christians can agree with Rand at the points where her ideology intersects with biblical truth.
+Just because Rand was an atheist does not mean that all her beliefs were untrue; Christians can agree with Rand at the points where her ideology intersects with biblical truth.
 If Rand believed in an idea practically identical to a biblical precept, there is nothing wrong with a Christian taking advantage of her insight, especially given the eloquent and persuasive way she had of explaining it.

 That does not change the fact that Ayn Rand’s worldview was markedly different from biblical Christianity.
 We should be ready to question and test what we hear and read from anyone (Acts 17:11; 1 John 4:1).
 There is a difference between using some particularly insightful quote from Rand and following her objectivist ideology as she would have intended.